soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Milestones-DestinyMilestoneRewardCategory.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Represents a category of &quot;summary&quot; rewards that can be earned for the Milestone regardless ofspecific quest rewards that can be earned.
+Represents a category of &quot;summary&quot; rewards that can be earned for the Milestone regardless of specific quest rewards that can be earned.

 ## Schema
 * **Schema Type:** Class